armory/docs/content/en/armory-enterprise/armory-admin/observe/integrations-logging.md

 title: Enable Logging in Armory Enterprise
 linkTitle: Enable Logging
 description: >
    Log data about what individual accounts and functions are doing within Armory Enterprise.
-Push data to the your chosen aggregator, including Splunk.
+Push data to your chosen aggregator, including Splunk.
+Configure Splunk dashboards to display Armory Enterprise logging data.
 ---

 ## Metrics and logging overview